SUMMARY

 - Summarized below is data from meta-analyses on the effectiveness and safety of STELARA and vedolizumab (VDZ) in patients with CD.1-3

-- Additionally, relevant data from prospective and retrospective studies that compared the effectiveness and safety of STELARA and VDZ in patients with CD is also described below.4-11
+- Additionally, relevant data from prospective, retrospective and registry based studies that compared the effectiveness and safety of STELARA and VDZ in patients with CD or UC is also described below.4-14

 CLINICAL DATA